 Baby Teeth Matter;

-To keep healthy teeth we need to;
+To keep baby teeth healthy;

 - see a dentist twice a year so that any problems are spotted early

-- think carefully about what our families eat and drink
+- think carefully about what our families eat and drink.

 This is important because;

-- Your Dentist can spot any problems early
+- any problems can be spotted early

-You can find an NHS Dentist near you here
+You can find an NHS dentist near you here

 Who Can Help?